Kiuwan logo

 What Does Static Application Security Testing Do?

-Static application security testing (SAST) scans your app’s proprietary or first-party source code for vulnerabilities without needing to run the program or work through a test case.
-Software testers often use it alongside SCA testing, but before dynamic application software testing (DAST) to detect vulnerabilities in their program’s code.
+Static application security testing (SAST) scans your app’s proprietary or first-party source code for vulnerabilities without running the program or working through a test case.
+Software testers often use it alongside SCA testing but before dynamic application software testing (DAST) to detect vulnerabilities in their program’s code.

-SAST tools analyze your entire application from the inside based on a series of rules you set with the testing tools.
+SAST tools analyze your entire application from the inside based on the rules you set with the testing tools.

 When to Conduct a SAST Test